MicrosoftDocs/windows-dev-docs/hub/apps/develop/data-access/sqlite-data-access.md

 This code creates the SQLite database and stores it in the application's local data store.

 In this example, we name the database `sqlliteSample.db` but you can use whatever name you want as long as you use that name in all [SqliteConnection](/dotnet/api/microsoft.data.sqlite.sqliteconnection) objects that you instantiate.
+In a production application, connection information such as the database filename should be stored in app configuration rather than hard-coded (see [**Adding Azure App Configuration by using Visual Studio Connected Services**](/visualstudio/azure/vs-azure-tools-connected-services-app-configuration)).

 In the constructor of the **App.xaml.cs** file of your project, call the `InitializeDatabase` method of the `DataAccess` class.
+This will ensure that the database is created or opened each time the app starts.

 ```csharp
 public App()